Meet the Promotion & Education Committee

 District 1 Representative

 Darin lives on a farm near Crystal, N.D.
-He drives school bus for Valley-Edinburg Public Schools, is the clerk/treasurer for Crystal Township and operates a fun bus business.
+He is the K-12 Vocal/Instrumental Music Instructor at Cavalier Public School, is the clerk/treasurer for Crystal Township and operates a fun bus business.
 He has lived on the family farm all his life and continues to help neighbors during harvest.

 District 3 representative